dagaayush1205/Samsung-GENAI-Hackathon/README.md

     Video Demo URL: [Link to your YouTube or Google Drive video]

     Supplementary PDF Report: [Link to your TeamName.pdf if hosted online]

+## 10. Team contributions

+Our team's success was driven by a clear division of roles, allowing for rapid, parallel development of the app's complex components.

+1. **Pavithra CP**- Engineered Core Application Structure and the Hybrid AI integration.
+Implemented pose landmarker from media pipe.
+2. **Ayush Daga**- Integration of Samsung SDK.
+Worked in the `watch` branch to bring on the wearable and biometric support.
+Managed complex permission and connection lifestyle.
+3. **Nikhil CP**- Worked with improving the UI and the User Experience.
+Improved the xml files and the fragments to bring an immersive experience.
+Implemented the Room Database for workout history and Persistence.
+4. **Dhruv Gupta**- Helped with R&D and final integration and presentation.
+Vital role in testing, onboarding and error debugging for a flawless project.

+Made with Love <3
+Team Astro Bugs (SRM IST, KTR)